MarkerMetro/MarkerMetro.Unity.WinLegacy/README.md

 Not all unsupported WinRT/Windows Phone APIS are implemented, or implemented well by Unity.
 Where this is the case, we have implemented this plugin to help.

+See the [Unity FAQ on Universal Apps](http://docs.unity3d.com/Manual/WindowsUniversalApps-faq.html) which contains a complete breakdown of the platform conditional compilation you can use with Windows Apps and also broad guidance around the special plugin folders on Windows apps.

 ## Prerequisites

 - Visual Studio 2013